Splitting formulas for the local real Gromov-Witten invariants: The construction of the cobordism

-Therefore the gluing argument of \cite{ip-sum} applies to describe a neighborhood $U_{f_0}$ of $f_0$ in the family $\ov\fM(\F_{/ I})_\nu=\cup_{s} \ov\fM(\Si_s)_\nu$ of moduli spaces in terms of the space of approximate maps, which in turn are constructed starting from the model space \eqref{local.mod.hat}, cf. \cite[Definitions~6.1-6.2]{ip-sum} (noting the change in notation).
-After shrinking $U_{f_0}$, we may assume $U_{f_0}$ is a subset of the open subset $\wt \fM(\F_{/ I})_\nu$ of $\ov\fM(\F_{/ I})_\nu$.
+Therefore, the gluing argument of \cite{ip-sum} applies to describe a sufficiently small neighborhood $U_{f_0}$ of $f_0$ in terms of the space of approximate maps, which in turn are constructed starting from the model space \eqref{local.mod.hat}, cf. \cite[Definitions~6.1-6.2]{ip-sum} (noting the change in notation).

 For generic $\nu$, the local model of the neighborhood $U_{f_0}$ of $f_0$ in $\wt \fM(\F_{/ I})_\nu$ is therefore described by tuples \bear (f, \tau, s) \quad \mbox{ such that } \quad a(f; y_{i1}^+) a(f; y_{i2}^+) \tau_i^{\la_i} = s \quad \mbox{ for all }\quad i=1, \dots, \ell. \eear Here $f:C\ra \Si_0$ belongs to a neighborhood $\O_{f_0}$ of $f_0:C_0\ra \Si_0$ in the moduli space $\ov\fM(\Si_0)_\nu$ and $a(f; y)$ is the leading coefficient of $f$ at $y$.
 As before, $\tau=(\tau_i)_i$ are the gluing parameters of the domain and $s\in \R_{\ge 0}$ is the gluing parameter of the target.
 Moreover $\wt \fM(\Si_0)_\nu$ is an open subset of $\ov\fM(\Si_0)_\nu$, therefore we may assume that $\O_{f_0}$ is a neighborhood of $f_0$ in $\wt \fM(\Si_0)_\nu$ after possibly shrinking it.